Sekuora/trestle-trotter/README.md

-# bridgstel
+# TrestleTrotter
-Bridgstel is a unified system to compile apps natively in any system.
+A unified system to compile apps natively in any system.